How To Lead Effective Change Management

 A week later he joined the household.
 So whilst we had prepared a home for him and were ready to welcome him into our lives – he was terrified.
 A mature cat in unfamiliar surroundings.
 Suddenly his world had been turned upside down.
 Everything had changed, and we set about helping him to adjust to his new world.

 We did our best to stabilise his environment and allow him to get used to his space, and to each of us.
 Building a trusting relationship with him and building a new routine were essential building blocks.
 Building upon positive experiences, we rewarded and supported him to help him find his feet.
 Slowly he began to adjust to a different environment and become part of our family life.

 Marty’s world had been turned upside down through no fault of his own reminded me of the experience that most of us are going through right now.

 A number of people that I have spoken to and those that I have coached in all circles of my life are having to think the unthinkable.
 Some have already lost their job; others are worried that they might be next to go.
 Others are having to prepare to make some tough decisions that will affect the livelihood of other people.
 They needed help and support with approaches to change management.
 For a number, this was the first time that they have had to take such decisions about service reductions and headcount reductions on this scale.

 It is a really uncomfortable feeling for most, and one that they do not feel too well prepared to handle.
-Sir John Whitmore, the renowned business and executive coach often talks about what Timothy Gallwey coined the ‘inner game’ – the biggest driver for individuals not taking action is fear or self doubt –the inner voice inside our head.
+The late Sir John Whitmore, the renowned business and executive coach often talked about what Timothy Gallwey coined the ‘inner game’ – the biggest driver for individuals not taking action is fear or self doubt –the inner voice inside our head.